NOW SCHEDULING • Pool Openings

 Can you start and check my salt system during the opening?

 Yes.
 We inspect the cell, confirm salinity, and set an initial output.
-If water temp is still too cold for production, we’ll set it up and give you the exact “turn-on” point so it starts producing when conditions are right.
+If water temperature is still too cold for production, we’ll set it up and tell you exactly when to turn it fully on.

-What’s considered a “heavy clean-up” vs a standard opening?
+What’s considered a heavy clean-up versus a standard opening?

-If the pool has thick leaf load, swamp/green water, heavy algae, or needs multiple vacuum passes, that typically qualifies as a heavy clean-up.
-We’ll explain what we’re seeing and confirm pricing before we do any extra work.
+If the pool has thick leaf load, swampy or green water, heavy algae, or needs multiple vacuum passes, that usually qualifies as a heavy clean-up.
+We’ll explain what we’re seeing and confirm pricing before any extra work is done.

 What should I do the day after the opening?

 Brush the walls and steps, keep baskets empty, and run the filter as recommended in our notes.
-If the pressure rises quickly, backwash/clean the filter—this is often the fastest way to get a opening from “cloudy” to “clear.”
+If pressure rises quickly, backwash or clean the filter—this is often the fastest way to get a opening from cloudy to clear.